MazamaScience/PWFSLSmoke/README.md

 ----

-This project is being funded by the UFS Pacific Wildland Fire Sciences laboratory.
+This project is being funded by the USFS Pacific Wildland Fire Sciences laboratory.